-{¶1} The state of Ohio appeals from the decision of the Portage County Municipal Court, Ravenna Division, which granted appellee, Matt M. Schrock's, motion in limine.
-Mr. Schrock sought a determination that the BAC results from an Intoxilyzer 8000 test were not admissible at trial, and the trial court made such a determination based on the state's failure to present any expert testimony on the subject of the Intoxilyzer 8000's scientific reliability.

-{¶2} We find that the trial court was not at liberty to demand presentation of evidence by the state of Ohio as to the scientific reliability of the Intoxilyzer 8000 prior to trial.
+{¶1} The State of Ohio appeals from the decision of the Portage County Municipal Court, Ravenna Division, which granted appellee, Holly F. Hatcher's, motion to suppress.
+Ms. Hatcher sought suppression of her BAC results from an Intoxilyzer 8000 test, and the trial court made such a determination based on the state's failure to present any expert testimony on the subject of the Intoxilyzer 8000's scientific reliability. {¶2} We find that the trial court was not at liberty to demand presentation of evidence by the state of Ohio as to the scientific reliability of the Intoxilyzer 8000 prior to trial.
 The legislature has specifically recognized the admissibility of evidential breath testing instruments determined to be reliable by the Ohio Department of Health's Director of Health, and has delegated power to the Director of Health to make such determinations.
 Therefore, we reverse the decision of the Portage County Municipal Court and remand for further proceedings consistent with this opinion.